Florence Price: Personal life

-In 1912, Price married prominent Arkansas attorney, Thomas J. Price (also known as John Gray Lucas), upon returning to Arkansas from Atlanta.
-Together, they had two daughters and a son; Florence (d.
-1975), Edith and Thomas Jr. The Price children were raised in Chicago.
+In 1912, Price married prominent Arkansas attorney Thomas J. Price (also known as John Gray Lucas) upon returning to Arkansas from Atlanta.
+Together, they had two daughters and a son: Florence (d.
+1975), Edith (d.
+1963), and Thomas Jr (d.
+1920).
+The Price children were raised in Chicago.

 Florence Price divorced Thomas Price in January 1931, and on February 14, 1931, she married the widower Pusey Dell Arnett (1875–1957), an insurance agent and former baseball player for the Chicago Unions some thirteen years her senior.
 She and Arnett were separated by April 1934; they apparently never divorced.

 On June 3, 1953, Price died from a stroke in Chicago, Illinois, at the age of 66.

 Legacy and honors

 In 1964, the Chicago Public Schools opened Florence B. Price Elementary School (also known as Price Lit & Writing Elementary School) at 4351 South Drexel Boulevard in the North Kenwood neighborhood of Chicago, Illinois in her honor.
-Price's student body was predominately African-American.
-The school operated from 1964 until the school district decided to phase it out in 2011 due to poor academic performance which ultimately led to its closing in 2013.
+Price Elementary's student body was predominately African-American.
+The school operated from 1964 until the school district decided to phase it out in 2011 due to poor academic performance, which ultimately led to its closing in 2013.
 The school housed a piano owned by Price.
 The school building currently houses a local church as of 2019.

 In February 2019, The University of Arkansas Honors College held a concert honoring Price.
 In October 2019, the International Florence Price Festival announced that its inaugural gathering celebrating Price's music and legacy would take place at the University of Maryland School of Music in August 2020.
-From 4 to 8 January 2021 Price was the BBC Radio 3 Composer of the Week.
+From January 4 to 8, 2021, Price was the BBC Radio 3's Composer of the Week.

 Following her death, much of her work was overshadowed as new musical styles emerged that fit the changing tastes of modern society.
+According to some critics, Florence Price’s Symphony in E minor, performed by the Chicago Symphony Orchestra in 1933, represented a pivotal moment in American classical music, breaking the race barrier for African American composers in major symphonic venues.
+Price’s achievement paved the way for greater representation, acceptance, and visibility of African American artistry within the classical music tradition, expanding opportunities for artists who had previously faced systemic exclusion from mainstream orchestras and concert halls.

-Some of her work was lost, but as more African-American and female composers gained attention for their works, so has Price.
+Some of her work was lost, but as more African-American and female composers gained attention for their works, so did Price.
 In 2001, the Women's Philharmonic created an album of some of her work.

 In 2011, pianist Karen Walwyn and The New Black Repertory Ensemble performed Price's Concerto in One Movement and Symphony in E minor.

+In February 2025, a crater on the planet Mercury was named in her honor.